4uss/BetterBrime/index.md

 ## Error Codes

 - 404 - Not Found.
 For example, the channel could not be found.
+- 500 - Internal Server Error.
+- 400 - equest Not Valid.
+Something is wrong with the request.

 ## Feedback and Assistance